Critical configurations for three projective views: Key results from the two-view case

 \subsection{The multi-view variety}

-We start with a result on the multi-view variety for two views: \begin{lemma} For two cameras $P_1,P_2$, the multi-view variety $\im(\widetilde{\phi_P})\subset\pxp$ is the vanishing locus of a single, bilinear, rank 2 form $F_P$, called the fundamental form (or fundamental matrix).
+\begin{proposition}[The fundamental form]{\cite[Sections 9.2 and 17.1]{hartleyzisserman}} For two cameras $P_1,P_2$ with distinct centers, the multi-view variety $\im(\widetilde{\phi_\textbf{P}})\subset\pxp$ is the vanishing locus of a single, bilinear, rank 2 form $F_P$, called the fundamental form (or fundamental matrix).

-where $x_1,x_2,x_3$ and $y_1,y_2,y_3$ are the variables in the first and second image respectively. \end{lemma}
+where $\textbf{x}$ and $\textbf{y}$ are the variables in the first and second image respectively. \end{proposition}